Communities

 • This may be a good example why it’s not a good idea to allow theological questions to not specify a tradition.
 For example, the OP does not appear interested in hearing from Calvinist positions and has opted to express disagreement with an answer from that perspective, which may dissuade the user from answering in the future since their intention was to _answer_, not to engage in debate.

-#1: Initial revision by user avatar qohelet‭ · 2020-11-19T06:28:09Z (over 3 years ago)
+#1: Initial revision by user avatar qohelet‭ · 2020-11-19T06:28:09Z (about 4 years ago)

 Are comments a platform for debate?